BT-42: Development and use

 As the Second World War progressed, the Red Army were fielding better and better tanks.
 The Finnish Army, on the other hand, had to make do with a large number of captured tanks, which were for the most part lightly armored and armed.

 The Finns decided to redesign the BT-7 Model 1937 tank.
 They constructed a new turret fitted with 76 K/02 gun sights and armed it with British-made 114.3 mm howitzers that had been supplied by the British during the Winter War (Q.F.
 4,5 inch howitzer Mark II, also known as 114 Psv.H/18 in Finland).
 Eighteen BT-42 were built between 1943-1944.

 These converted vehicles quickly became very unpopular with their crews.
+It was hard to aim, cramped and slow to load due to the separate-loaded ammunition.
 The weaknesses could mainly be attributed to the new turret, which apart from giving the tank a high-profile also added significant weight to the vehicle, stressing the suspension and the engine.

 The BT-42 was used for the first time in 1943, at the Svir River, where it was used against enemy pillboxes.
 The design worked reasonably well against soft targets but was completely unsuitable for anti-tank warfare.

 The BT-42 ultimately failed in its original goal of establishing a domestic armor production to combat the Soviet tanks—this being realized when the tank proved ineffective in tank-to-tank combat and later replaced with the German Stug IIIs.
+An order was placed for 45 Stug40 Model G assault guns in mid-1943, however, only 30 of them were delivered, in July-September of the same year.